 What are the current status and step?

-[Insert screenshot and brief explanation here.]
+I used the code above to select the status and step for Order 5175.
+In this case, it is Pending and Awaiting customer Documentation.

 Write an SQL statement to update the status and step for the OrderID, 5175 to status = “Complete” and step = “Credit Customer Account.”